hzqtc/pist/README.md

 ## Features

 * Github account login.
-* List user's all gists.
+* List authorized user's all gists.
-* Display detail information and history of gists.
+* Display detail information and version history of gists.
 * Create new gists.
 * Delete existing gists.
 * Download gists, including downloading a particular version.
-* Update gists, including remove files from gists.
+* Upload gists.

 ## Features (which are not bugs)